-There has been a lot of movement around observability (more precisely system observability) in the DevOps world, which is nothing but a control systems terminology for monitoring production systems.
+There has been a lot of movement around observability (more precisely system observability) in the DevOps world of late, which is nothing but a control system terminology for monitoring production systems.
 Here is a much-needed rant about it.

 So what is Observability?

-Yet another advantage of building a monitorable system to the desired degree is, it makes the dev engineers think about possible failure modes or “what can break” ahead of time, so we can sort of have predictable failure modes.
+The advantage of designing a monitorable system to the desired degree is, it makes the dev engineers think about possible failure modes or “what can break” ahead of time, so we can sort of have predictable failure modes.
 This can be great for proactive troubleshooting.

 The 3 pillars of Observability and white box monitoring: